MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 1. **No one wins all the arguments:** Leaders must ensure that no single mindset dominates all decisions that might cause an imbalance that negatively impacts the business.
 1. **Expect continuous improvement, not perfection:** Leaders should set an expectation of continuous improvement and continuous learning.
 Building a successful DevSecOps program doesn't happen overnight.
 It's a continuous journey with incremental progress.
 1. **Celebrate both common interests and unique individual values:** Ensure the teams can see that they're working toward common outcomes and each individual provides something the others can't.
 All of the requirement types are about creating and protecting the same business value.
-Development is trying to create new value, while Ops and Security are trying to protect and preserve that value, against different risk scenarios.
+Development is trying to create new value, while ops and security are trying to protect and preserve that value, against different risk scenarios.
 Leaders at all levels throughout the organization should communicate this commonality and how important it is to meet all types of requirements for both immediate and long-term success.
-1. **Develop Shared Understanding:** Everyone on the team should have a basic understanding of:
+1. **Develop shared understanding:** Everyone on the team should have a basic understanding of:
      - **Business urgency:** The team should have a clear picture of revenue at stake.
 This view should include current revenue (if the service is offline), and potential future revenue that will be affected by a delay in delivery of applications and features.
 This should be directly based on signals from leadership stakeholders.
      - **Likely risks and threats:** Based on threat intelligence team input, if present, the team should establish a sense of the likely threats that the application portfolio will face.
      - **Availability requirements:** The team should have a shared sense of the operational requirements such as required uptime, expected lifetime of the application, and troubleshooting and maintenance requirements, for example, patching while service online.